About the Area

 About our Major Mountain Ranges

-The forest stretches across mountains, valleys, and mesas that can be divided into two distinctive sections: the west side centered on the Jemez Mountains and the east side in the Sangre de Cristo Mountains.
-Elevation varies from 5,000 to 13,000 feet, with the summit of Truchas Peak (13,108 feet) in the Pecos Wilderness being the highest point on the east side and Chicoma Mountain (11,561 feet) standing the highest on the west side.
-The majority (95 percent) of the forest lies within the Rio Grande watershed.
+The forest spans mountains, valleys, and mesas that form two distinct regions: the west side, centered on the Jemez Mountains, and the east side, located in the Sangre de Cristo Mountains.
+Elevations range from 5,000 to over 13,000 feet.
+Truchas Peak, at 13,108 feet in the Pecos Wilderness, is the highest point on the east side, while Chicoma Mountain, at 11,561 feet, is the highest peak on the west side.

 Be Prepared